 An incentive of Rs 10k/acre can be given to farmers in Punjab for growing pulses & other crops to avert agrarian distress in the state.

-Coastal Regions Water level rises:
+Coastal Regions Water level problem:

 Countries over the world whose boundaries touches Oceans are threatened by the increasing level of water.